-The procedure is performed under local anesthesia in an outpatient surgery center or doctor's office.
-The surgeon feels for the sperm-carrying tubes, or vas deferens, under the skin of the scrotum and holds it in place.
-Then a special instrument is used to make a tiny puncture in the skin and stretch the opening so the vas deferens can be cut and tied.
+The percutaneous no-scalpel vasectomy is performed under local anesthesia in an outpatient surgery center or doctor's office.
+The surgeon feels for the vas deferens (the tube that carries sperm) under the skin of the scrotum and holds it in place.
+Then a special instrument is used to make a tiny puncture (hole) in the skin and stretch the opening so the vas deferens can be cut and tied.
 There is little discomfort, though some men feel a slight "tugging" sensation.
-This approach produces very little bleeding, and no stitches are needed to close the incision.
-Generally, the procedure takes less than 20 minutes.
+This approach causes very little bleeding, and no stitches are needed to close the incision.
+The procedure usually takes less than 20 minutes.

 What happens to sperm after a vasectomy?

-After vasectomy, the testes continue to make sperm.
+After a vasectomy, the testes continue to make sperm.
 When the sperm cells die, they disintegrate and are absorbed by the body.
-This is the same way the body handles other types of cells that die and are replaced on a daily basis.
+This is the same way the body handles other types of cells that die and are replaced every day.

-Can I discontinue other birth control methods right away?
+After a vasectomy, can I stop using other birth control methods right away?

-No. Sperm can remain in the vas deferens above the operative site for weeks or even months after vasectomy.
-You will not be considered sterile until two post-surgical semen tests, usually performed between eight to 12 weeks post-vasectomy, show that no sperm remain.
+No. Sperm can remain in the vas deferens above the area of the procedure for weeks or even months after a vasectomy.
+A semen test is done three to four months after the procedure.
+If the result meets American Urological Association guidelines, you are considered sterile.
+If sperm is seen, the semen test is repeated.
 Until then, you must continue to use other birth control to prevent pregnancy.

-Although complications such as inflammation, bleeding or infection may occur, they are relatively uncommon and not serious.
-A major benefit to the percutaneous no-scalpel vasectomy is that the opening in the scrotum is so small the blood vessels responsible for bleeding are less likely to be affected.
-Minor risks include:
+Complications such as inflammation (swelling), bleeding, or infection may occur, but they are relatively uncommon and not serious.
+A major benefit to the percutaneous no-scalpel vasectomy is that the opening in the scrotum is so small that the blood vessels are less likely to be affected and less likely to bleed.

-- Sperm granuloma.
+Sperm granuloma.
 A hard, sometimes painful lump about the size of a pea may form as a result of sperm leaking from the cut vas deferens.
-The lump is not dangerous and is almost always resolved by the body.
-Typically, scrotal support and mild pain relievers help relieve symptoms.
+The lump is not dangerous and is almost always taken care of by the body.
+Scrotal support and mild pain relievers can help relieve symptoms.

-- Congestion.
-A sense of pressure caused by sperm in the testes, epididymis, and lower vas deferens, may cause discomfort for two to 12 weeks after vasectomy.
+Congestion.
+A sense of pressure caused by sperm in the testes, epididymis (the structure that stores sperm), and lower vas deferens may cause discomfort for two to 12 weeks after a vasectomy.
 Like granuloma, congestion usually resolves itself over time.

-The risks of vasectomy must be weighed against other options, including the risks of further pregnancy if sterilization is not achieved.
+The risks of vasectomy must be weighed against other options, including the chance of another pregnancy if sterilization is not achieved.

-Vasectomy does not affect production or release of testosterone, the male hormone responsible for a man's sex drive, facial hair, deep voice and other masculine traits.
+Vasectomy does not affect the production or release of testosterone, the male hormone that is responsible for a man's sex drive, facial hair, deep voice, and other masculine traits.
 The operation also has no effect on sexuality.
-Erections, climaxes and the amount of ejaculate remain the same; the only difference is that your semen will no longer contain sperm.
-Often, men who have undergone the procedure find that sex with their partners is more spontaneous and enjoyable once they are freed from concerns about contraception.
+Erections, climaxes, and the amount of ejaculate remain the same; the only difference is that your semen will no longer contain sperm.
+Often, men who have had the procedure find that sex with their partners is more spontaneous and enjoyable because they no longer have to worry about pregnancy.

 Is a vasectomy 100 percent effective?

 Other than total abstinence, no method of birth control is 100 percent effective.
-In rare cases, it is possible for sperm to find its way across the void between the two blocked ends of the vas deferens.
-Called recanalization, it generally occurs within the first few months following vasectomy.
+In rare cases after a vasectomy, it is possible for sperm to find its way across the void between the two blocked ends of the vas deferens.
+This generally occurs within the first few months after a vasectomy.
 However, the failure rate of vasectomy is very low.
 It has been used for many years as a means of sterilization and has a long track record as a safe and effective method of contraception.

 If dead or live sperm continue to appear in the semen samples, or if sperm are discovered after a period of sterility, a repeat vasectomy will be necessary.
-Fortunately, the medical literature shows that this only happens approximately once in every 1,000 cases, a failure rate far less than for any other form of birth control.
+Fortunately, this only happens approximately once in every 1,000 cases, a failure rate far less than for any other form of birth control.

-Can I have it reversed later if I choose?
+Can I have a vasectomy reversed later if I choose?

-Vasectomy should be considered a permanent means of birth control.
-Reversing a vasectomy is difficult, expensive and many times unsuccessful.
-The decision should be considered along with other contraceptive options and discussed with a professional counselor.
+While vasectomy reversal is an option after vasectomy if fertility restoration is desired, vasectomy should be considered a permanent means of birth control.
 Men who are married or in a serious relationship also should discuss this issue with their partners.
-If you're thinking about a reversal now, perhaps you should take more time to decide whether vasectomy is right for you.
+If you're thinking about a reversal now, perhaps you should take more time to decide whether a vasectomy is right for you.